mozilla-services/docs/source/overview.rst

   :term:`Basic Authentication`.
 - a basic URL dispatcher based on Routes.
-- an error handler that ensures backend errors are logged and a 503s is raised.
+- an error handler that ensures backend errors are logged and a 500 error is raised.
 - a heartbeat page useful for monitoring the server
+- a debug page to display useful information on the server
 - a few middlewares integrated: a profiler, an error catcher and a console logger.

-XXX

-Misc
-,,,,

-XXX
+To create an application using :class:`SyncServerApp`, see :ref:`complete-layout`.